-The Advanced Structures and Composites Center proposes to develop a 90,740 ft2 facility attached to our current laboratory that will usher in a new era of AI-enabled large-scale bio-based additive manufacturing.
+The Advanced Structures and Composites Center proposes to develop a 90,740 ft2 facility attached to our current laboratory that will usher in a new era of Al-enabled large-scale bio-based additive manufacturing.
 The GEM Laboratory will house the Factory of the Future where Alenabled arrays of printers and sensors will manufacture and test new products from wood-derived cellulose and other advanced bio-based materials, collaborate with industry, and train the next generation manufacturing workforce, including undergraduates, graduate students and working professionals.

-Establish University of Maine as a Top-Tier Institution at the intersection of Computing and Engineering and Information Science
+Establish University of Maine as a Top-Tier Institution at the intersection of Computing and Engineering

-- Secure Maine's research leadership role in large-scale biobased additive manufacturing, while state needs including housing, addressing critical - energy and transportation - Create an immersive learning environment that houses over 300 research personnel and provides unparalleled educational experiences
+- Secure Maine's research leadership role in large-scale biobased additive manufacturing, while addressing critical state needs including housing, energy and transportation - Help UMaine achieve R1 Research Classification. - Create an immersive learning environment that houses over 300 research personnel and provides unparalleled educational experiences